mindscan-de/FuriousIron-HFB/README.md

 ## Combine HFB-Filters with other Bloom-Filter solutions

-All the other modifications, like counting Bloom-Filters are still possible - I just replaced the hash function with something very very simple.
+All the other modifications, like counting Bloom-Filters are still possible - just the hash function was replaced with something more efficient.

-## TLDR
+## TLDR;

-This is basically the most computationally effective / fastest hash function for a Bloom-filter.
+This proof of concept presents the most computationally efficient and fastest hash function for Bloom-filters.
+The hash function is reduced to only two CPU instructions (SHR, AND).
+This algorithms efficiency depends heavily on the data which this HFB filter processes.
+As soon as it is practically random and has at least a bit size of 64 or 128 bits (like for unique identifiers), then this approach works.

 * ``document_id`` - result of a CRHF (collision resistant hash function, e.g. 128 bit (MD5) or longer)
-* ``slice_position`` - bit position where the hash is extracted from the ``document_id``
+* ``slice_start`` - bit position where the hash is extracted from the ``document_id`` starts
-* ``slice_mask`` - the lowest n bits depending on output size, number of document IDs, sparsity or desired drop-out-rate are set, all other are set to zero
+* ``slice_mask`` - the lowest n bits depending on output size, number of document IDs, sparsity or desired drop-out-rate are set, all other bits are set to zero

 Hash calculation / Hash extraction

-    extracted_hash_value = ( document_id >> slice_position ) & slice_mask
+    extracted_hash_value = ( document_id >> slice_start ) & slice_mask

 Insert DocumentId